pyapp-kit/pydantic-compat/README.md

 Tests are run on Pydantic v1.8 and up

 The API conversion is not exhaustive, but suffices for many of the use cases I have come across.
-It is in use by the following libraries:
+I will be using it in:

 - [ome-types](https://github.com/tlambert03/ome-types)
 - [psygnal](https://github.com/pyapp-kit/psygnal)